by Gayle Stever, Ph.D.

 Younger brother Thomas was born when Sid was 16.
 Sid remembers the day he learned he would have a sibling: “[Mother] told me she was pregnant in the supermarket and I remember going ‘ha, ha, ha. . .so should we get the apples or should we get. . .’
 And she said, ‘No, I am pregnant!’
 And it was great!
 It was terrific thing.
 I was there at the hospital when he was born.
 I remember drawing pictures of him because he was such an easy thing to draw.
 I would watch him sleep for hours.
 I loved him. . .absolutely adore him.
 He’s like a son to me.”

-This biography adapted from the 1998 Membership Booklet for The Doctor’s Exchange (now Far Beyond the Stars) and updated as needed.
+This biography is adapted from the 1998 Membership Booklet for The Doctor’s Exchange/Far Beyond the Stars, Siddig’s fan club which closed in 2015.
+It is updated as needed.